-Her real name is Kate Browne and other than being a ‘guilty mum’ (and a mum to young kids in real life), she is also the head of the news team and media spokeswoman for consumer watchdog Choice, one of the leading sources for unbiased information and advice for consumers in Australia.
+Her real name is Kate Browne and other than being a ‘guilty mum’ (and a mum to young kids in real life), she is also the media spokeswoman for consumer watchdog Choice, one of the leading sources for unbiased information and advice for consumers in Australia.

 Choice (also known as the Australian Consumers’ Association – ACA) stays unbiased by refusing to accept any money from advertisers, retailers, manufacturers, service providers or even the government.

 They buy and pay full price for any product they review in their magazine or on the website in order to maintain their impartiality.

 Choice is also a non-profit organisation which means they only aim to make enough money to maintain their operations and ‘keep the lights on’ so to speak.
 Their primary source of revenue is from selling their various membership programs.

 Choice’s staff are paid a salary which is one of the reasons they need to generate revenue (with the others being having the funds required to purchase the products they review and conducting their campaigns).
 Their independent board of directors however, are all volunteers and do not get paid.
 The majority of the board members are elected by Choice’s membership base.